leanderseige/dr550mkii-bypass/README.md

 ## Damaging

 In order to get the output out of the case I cut the axis of the original volume potentiometer.
-I also cut open the folio at several points.
+I also cut open the foil several times.

 ![cutting](photos/shortpoti.jpeg)

 ## Putting it all together

 Eventually I removed the battery compartment completely in order to use the space for the amplifier.
+Attention: the outer layer of the foil conducts electricity!
+I had to isolate the amplifier using bubble wrap.

 ![cutting](photos/battcomp.jpg)